MaverickArcane/NetMorph/README.md

-# Dodger-min
+# netmorph

-Dodger is designed to quickly dodge basic MAC and hostname filtering without needing to take time to reset network configuration on your linux based computer and is written in bash.
+netmorph is designed to quickly dodge basic MAC and hostname filtering without needing to take time to reset network configuration on your linux based computer and is written in bash.

 # Dependencies